Joanne (album): Performances

 Promotional activities for Joanne began with the announcement of "Perfect Illusion" as the album's lead single.
 Gaga performed it live for the first time at Moth Club in London, on September 10, 2016.
-She featured "Perfect Illusion" in a trailer for American Horror Story: Roanoke (2016), adding to the anonymous nature around the season's theme.
+She featured "Perfect Illusion" in a trailer for American Horror Story: Roanoke (2016).
 Gaga released a number of commercials for Apple Music featuring the track.
-She gave interviews to Good Morning America and The New York Times, and appeared at Manhattan's Best Buy shop to purchase Joanne for unsuspecting customers.
+She gave interviews to Good Morning America and The New York Times, and appeared at a Best Buy in Manhattan to purchase Joanne for unsuspecting customers.

 The singer performed "A-Yo" and "Million Reasons" on Saturday Night Live on October 22, 2016, assisted by Ronson and Lindsey.
 On October 25, 2016, Gaga appeared on The Late Late Show with James Corden in the Carpool Karaoke segment singing her previous singles, along with "Perfect Illusion" and "Million Reasons".
-Later she sang "A-Yo" on the main stage of The Late Late Show.
+Later, she sang "A-Yo" on the main stage of The Late Late Show.
 The following week Gaga headed to Japan to promote Joanne.
 She performed a piano version of "Perfect Illusion" on Sukkiri, "Joanne" on News Zero and a medley of "Million Reasons", "Perfect Illusion" and "A-Yo" on SMAP×SMAP.
 Gaga sang "Million Reasons" at the 2016 American Music Awards and the Ali Forney Center, an LGBT pride center.
 Album tracks "Come to Mama" and "Angel Down" were performed at presidential candidate Hillary Clinton's final campaign stop in Raleigh, North Carolina.

 Gaga traveled to Paris where she performed "Million Reasons", "A-Yo" and "John Wayne" at the 2016 Victoria's Secret Fashion Show.
-In the United Kingdom, Gaga began her promotion of Joanne with a surprise gig at London's Shepherd's Bush Westfield shopping center.
+In the United Kingdom, Gaga began her promotion of Joanne with a surprise gig at London's Westfield shopping center.
 She later performed "Million Reasons" on the semi-final of the 13th season of The X Factor, and at the 2016 Royal Variety Performance, attended by Charles, Prince of Wales and Camilla, Duchess of Cornwall, as well as on Alan Carr's Happy Hour.

 Gaga was the headliner of the Super Bowl LI halftime show, where along with past material, she performed "Million Reasons" on the piano.
 She was also a main headliner at the 2017 Coachella Festival.
-Her setlist included "John Wayne", "A-Yo", and "Million Reasons" from the album.
+Her setlist included "John Wayne", "A-Yo" and "Million Reasons" from the album.
 In 2018, Gaga performed "Joanne" and "Million Reasons" on the piano at the 60th Annual Grammy Awards, where she was joined on stage by Mark Ronson, who played guitar.